mohammadll/lets-learn-KIC/06-kong-ingress-tcp-route/README.md

 I'm going to connect to mongo shell when i type `mongosh $PROXY_IP:9000`

 # Follow the below steps to do this scenario

+## Connectivity to Kong
+Kubernetes exposes the proxy through a Kubernetes service.
+Run the following commands to store the load balancer IP address in a variable named `PROXY_IP`:

+    export PROXY_IP=$(kubectl get svc --namespace kong kong-gateway-proxy -o jsonpath='{.status.loadBalancer.ingress[0].ip}') echo $PROXY_IP

+## Deploy mongo DB by applying its statefulset and service resources

+    kubectl apply -f mongo-sts.yml
+    kubectl apply -f mongo-svc.yml

+## Create Gateway-Class and Gateway resources
+A new listener named `stream-9000` has beed added to the gateway to allow tcp routing

+    kubectl apply -f kong-gateway.yml

+## Create TCPRoute resource
+This TCPRoute is responsible to route TCP requests of port `9000` to mongo service, if you see the `parentRefs` field of `mongo-tcp-route.yml`, its `sectionName` is the name of listener that we added in the gateway

+    kubectl apply -f mongo-tcp-route.yml

+## Test The routing rule:

+    mongosh $PROXY_IP:9000

+You connected to mongo shell successfully